RyanMcGrath1/ATM/README.md

 # Java ATM

-Java ATM is a command-line based ATM program written in Java.
+ATM is a command-line based ATM program written in Java.
 It simulates the functionality of a real-life ATM, allowing users to deposit, withdraw and check their account balance.
 The focus of this project was to create an interface that was seamlessly traversable similarly to a real ATM.

 ## Features